halt-dos/hd-wiki-public/docs/enterprise/waf/listener/profiles/policy/policy.md

 #### Request Normalization

 Every request that is evaluated is first normalized.
 During the normalization process, decoding is performed to ensure that the text is assessed in its decoded form.
 This includes:

-- Decoding methods (URL, HTML, UTF-8, XML, etc.).
+- Decoding methods (URL, ULR, Base64, HTML, Recursive, Hexadecimal conversion, JSON, UTF-8, Slash inversion, XML, etc.).
-- Deserialization (XML, JSON, MQTT, etc.).
+- Deserialization (XML, JSON, MQTT, PHP etc.).
 - Validation (headers, HTTP, null byte, etc.).
+- Perform protocol verification on incomplete packets, retransmitted packets and forged malformed packets.

 By normalizing requests, the WAF can effectively evaluate the content and detect potential vulnerabilities more accurately.